kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 A selection of restaurants (and a couple of cafes and bars) is initialized as a PostgreSQL database, from which markers are placed on the Google map based on Places API query that includes the name and address given in the PostgreSQL database.
 The admin can add new places on the map by querying based on a rough name and a rough address, hide existing places, as well as add and remove descriptions ("categories") of the places.
 The admin can delete reviews by rendering them invisible to others (we don't want to permanently delete the evidence c;).
 The admin can also delete comments by rendering them invisible.
 Deleting comments and reviews (non-permanently) can be done independently of each other.
 Hidden (non-permanently 'removed') ratings are ignored in calculation of grade average for a place.
 The user can search (hide/show) the restaurants on the map, and on the list below, based on the description or the name of the place.
-After the abovementioned adding of new places based on an approximate name and an approximate address, the Places API will then search the official name and address and other info to be shown on map.
+After the abovementioned adding of new places based on an approximate name and an approximate address, the Places API will then search the official name and address and other info to be shown on map (these will be updated to the db only if the admin is logged in, however).
 The rough name and address in the SQL db are also updated to their official counterparts in this process.
 Only the official name and address are then shown to the users.

 ## TO-DO:
-- csrf_token for every POST, UPDATE or DELETE -kind of form, checking according to session.csrf_token in app.py

 - refactor and clean-up

 ## Done